 The build is sturdy enough to support the set's open-up design.
-And stickers are nowhere to be found, with Lego pieces printed instead.
+And stickers are nowhere to be found, with printed Lego pieces instead.
 For some this will be a welcome change, while others might miss this part of the building process.
 It's not the most expensive set on this list, but its still by no means cheap.
-However, for serious Lego fans, the build and overall design will make this latest creator set very worthy investment.
+However, for serious Lego fans, the build and overall design will make this latest creator set a very worthy investment.

 This set was built in conjunction with Land Rover, and the 2,573 pieces should keep you busy for a while.
-It might be a little pricey, but when you consider the cost to piece ratio, and the amount of hours you'll spend making it, we think it's well worth it.
+It might be a little pricey, but when you consider the cost to piece ratio, and the amount of hours you'll spend making it, we think it's worth it.

-For a start, the Lego team couldn't have chosen a better scene, opting for Joyce Byers house in a design that features it in both the real and upside down worlds.
+For a start, the Lego team couldn't have chosen a better scene, opting for Joyce Byers' house in a design that features both the real and upside down worlds.
 In true Lego style, this 2,000+ piece set boasts the most intricate detail, including everything from tiny lava lamps in Will's room to the faded, slightly off colours of bricks that represent the terrifying alternate world he gets drawn in to.
 But probably the biggest highlight comes in the form of a recreated alphabet wall, which fans of the series will instantly recognise.

 The price tag might initially seem a little steep, and there's no doubt the Stranger Things association has bumped it up somewhat, but for true fans of Lego and the TV show this is a very worthy investment.
 The build is brilliant, just be mindful after making each world, the set has to be turned upside down, so ensuring everything is fixed together properly is vital if you don't want gravity to do any damage.
-Overall, an absolute delightful Lego set, that you'll never get tired of looking at.
+Overall, an absolute delightful Lego set that you'll never get tired of looking at.

 This almost one meter-high (approximately 1:110 scale) model is built in a way to replicate the craft as much as possible.
 Just like the real-life rocket, it can break apart into three elements, with removable S-IC first and removable S-II second rocket stages, and removable S-IVB third rocket stage with the Apollo spacecraft and rescue rocket at the top.

-The set is made up of 1969 pieces – yes, the same year as the moon landing – with the three parts making this a brilliant set to share other space and/or Lego lovers.
+The set is made up of 1969 pieces – yes, the same year as the moon landing – with the three parts making this a brilliant set to share with other space and/or Lego lovers.